bids-standard/bids-website/_posts/2023-10-19-Steering-Group-minutes.md

      TOSI Prize:
     </p>
     <p>
-     – Who’ll be going?
+     ï¿½ Whoï¿½ll be going?
     </p>
     <p>
-     – Any presentation needed?
+     ï¿½ Any presentation needed?
     </p>
     <p>
-     – Where to transfer the funding?
+     ï¿½ Where to transfer the funding?
     </p>
     <p>
-     – …
+     ï¿½ ï¿½
     </p>
    </th>
    <th>